zxtheo/a-form-of-PR/README.md

 1. automatic seat gain at 50% of the vote in a constituency
 2. calculate total vote share for each party
 3. calculate the number of seats each party should have based on the total vote share
-4. allocate the remaining seats to the party with the highest vote share
+4. allocate the remaining seats to the party with the highest vote share in each constituency

-# The Current System
+## The Current System

 The current system in the UK is called first past the post.
 This means that the party with the most votes in a consituency wins the seat.
 This system is simple to understand and implement.